coderj001/smart_city_traffic_management_system/README.md

    - Cache should be configurable and refresh at a regular interval.

 5. **Docker Integration**:
-   - Create Dockerfiles and a Docker Compose setup to containerize the Go application, PostgreSQL, and Redis.
+   - Create Dockerfile and a Docker Compose setup to containerize the Go application, PostgreSQL, and Redis.
    - Ensure the system can be easily started with minimal setup commands.

 6. **API Documentation and Testing**: